A Total (and Scientific) Commitment to the Four Hour Round

 We Time Our Rounds–So You Don’t Have To…

-In 2005, we timed our rounds and the average time was just four hours and six minutes.
+For the month of August, we timed our rounds and the average time was just four hours and three minutes.
 Even on a peak Saturday in the middle of summer, the average time was just four hours and eleven minutes.
 The next time you play a golf course in the area, ask the head professional about actual pace-of-play times based on measuring times.

 Bowling Green Golf Club–Pace of Play Policy